Now that you understand why you need one and how much it will cost, how do you go about hiring the best tenant rep broker for your company?

 Sample Commercial Real Estate Brokerage Services Agreement Template

 Once you select your tenant representation broker, you will need to sign a brokerage services agreement.
-Are you curious what a brokerage services agreement should look like?
+Are you curious about what a brokerage services agreement should look like?
 Or not sure where to start when drafting your own?

 This free, editable Word-based Services Agreement Template will give you an overview of what your agreement should look like and a good starting point for writing or amending your own.